fosdickio/til/graphql/graphql-notes.md

   - It’s database agnostic and effectively can be used in any context where an API is used.

 ## Data Fetching
-With a REST API, you would typically gather the data by accessing multiple endpoints
+With a REST API, you would typically gather the data by accessing multiple endpoints.

 ![REST Data Fetching](img/rest-data-fetching.png)

 In GraphQL on the other hand, you’d simply send a single query to the GraphQL server that includes the concrete data requirements.
 The server then responds with a JSON object where these requirements are fulfilled.

 ![GraphQL Data Fetching](img/graphql-data-fetching.png)

 ## Schema and Type System